Autonomous Vehicles

 > Traffic Law Enforcement: Various law enforcement agencies can focus on other tasks.
 Speeding tickets and DUIs would be a thing of the past.

 > Lives Saved: Presently, over 30,000 people are killed each year in auto wrecks and well north of 100,000 are injured, many of them grievously.
 Imagine those numbers dropping by 95% or more.
 That is staggering to even contemplate.
 The daily gentle admonishment we give our loved ones to "drive carefully" and "be safe" are words we'd no longer utter!
 Imagine that!
-No longer worry that your spouse won't make it home alive because some dumbass was playing with his/her phone.
+No longer worry that your spouse won't make it home alive because some dumbass was playing with their phone.

 > Radically Different Cityscape: Without human drivers, that means our car-centric cities can be designed very differently.
 For example, stores and office buildings would no longer need onsite parking for cars (deliveries would still need loading docks or other related areas).
 There could be large dedicated parking lots scattered about a city every few miles instead of being located in front of every store and building.
 Homes would no longer need garages -- at least for cars.
 Your car can pick you up and drop you off anywhere.
 With no human drivers, we no longer need to design infrastructure to include nearby parking.